-- Access and use of the parkway is more concentrated in the middle and upper reaches - Respondents live all around the Parkway but tend to use the middle and upper reaches the most. - There are important access points in all three reaches.
+- Access and use of the parkway is more concentrated in the middle and upper reaches - There are important access points in all three reaches.

 Figure 3: Concentrations of Access Points Placed on the Map (Red areas represent the highest concentrations.)